 By creating the Blakeney Neighbourhood Plan we are seeking to positively influence the new developments to benefit both existing residents, and our new neighbours.
-The Blakeney Neighbourhood Plan, if approved by local residents, will become part of the Local Development Framework.
-This means that planners at North Norfolk District Council must take into account the policies in the Blakeney Neighbourhood

-Plan as they make planning decisions about our village in the future.
+The Blakeney Neighbourhood Plan is a formal part of the wider Development Plan for North Norfolk insofar as the parish of Blakeney is concerned.
+This means that planners at North Norfolk District Council as the Local Planning Authority, developers, landowners and agents and residents must take into account the policies in the Blakeney Neighbourhood Plan along with the strategic policies set out in the Council's Local Plan and national planning policy and guidance as planning applications and decisions about our parish are made in the future.